Skip to content

 The consortium governance model means no single vendor controls the project’s direction.
 If you’ve been burned by an open-source tool going commercial before, that’s the pitch here.

-For a comparison with the Semgrep AppSec Platform, see our Semgrep review.
+For a comparison with the Semgrep AppSec Platform, see the Semgrep review.
 For a broader SAST comparison, see SAST tools.

 Best for